-The American Academy of Ophthalmology acknowledged that "several reports suggest the virus can cause a mild follicular conjunctivitis otherwise indistinguishable from other viral causes, and possibly be transmitted by aerosol contact with conjunctiva".4
+The American Academy of Ophthalmology acknowledged that "several reports suggest the virus can cause a mild follicular conjunctivitis otherwise indistinguishable from other viral causes, and possibly be transmitted by aerosol contact with conjunctiva".6

-Patients who present to optometry or ophthalmology for conjunctivitis, who also have; upper respiratory tract symptoms, fever, shortness of breath or whom have recently travelled, could represent cases of COVID-19.5 It is suspected from some reports, that whilst conjunctivitis or red eye is unusual and not part of "classic" COVID-19, up to 1-3% of patients with COVID may have some form of red eye/conjunctivitis.5,6
+Patients who present to optometry or ophthalmology for conjunctivitis, who also have; upper respiratory tract symptoms, fever, shortness of breath or whom have recently travelled, could represent cases of COVID-19.7 It is suspected from some reports, that whilst conjunctivitis or red eye is unusual and not part of "classic" COVID-19, up to 1-3% of patients with COVID may have some form of red eye/conjunctivitis.^{7,8}

-It is unlikely that a red eye will be the initial symptom of a COVID-19 patient, and it is not currently listed as a symptom 8- Use appropriate PPE, such as surgical masks, P2/N95 by the Australian Department of Health.
+It is unlikely that a red eye will be the initial symptom of a COVID-19 patient, and it is not currently listed as a symptom by the Australian Department of Health.
 Patients are far more likely to present to a general practitioner or emergency department (ED) with respiratory symptoms, but a high degree of suspicion of red eyes is still required.